RobbinLawJavaScript/next-react-demos/bi-styling/ac-mui-theming/docs/mui-theming.md

   </Typography>
 </Box>
 ```
-Note: You can see the differences in the theme now if you change the `createTheme` `utils/theme/config.js`
+Note: You can see the differences in the theme now if you change the `createTheme` in the file `utils/theme/config.js`
 ```js
 const theme = createTheme({});
 ```